Expert Nutrition Services for Disease Prevention and Management

 - Renal disease

-The clinical nutrition specialists at University Hospitals improve health outcomes, one patient at a time.
-In fact, improved health outcomes using medical nutrition therapy (MNT) by registered dietitian nutritionists have been published in the following areas:
+The nutrition experts at University Hospitals improve health outcomes, one patient at a time.
+In fact, improved health outcomes using medical nutrition therapy (MNT) by registered dietitian nutritionists have been proven in many areas including:

 - Chronic kidney disease